studiobram/dwc-docker/README.md

 # DWC Docker Deployment

-This provides a Docker setup, which enables you to run your own Multiplayer Server for several Nintendo Wii Games (Mario Kart Wii, SSBB, etc.).
+This provides a Docker setup, which enables you to run your own Multiplayer Server for several Nintendo Wii Games (Mario Kart Wii, SSBB, etc.) and connect to it using a vpn.

 ## Requirements